BotYue/CSE-398-25Sp-SU/Lab Note Collection/Week 8 Computer Vision 1.md

 🎉 **Check Point 1**

 ------------------
-## 2. Old-Fashioned Computer Vision: Haar Cascades
+## 2. Old-Fashioned Computer Vision — Haar Cascades

 In this task, we will play with an old-fashioned object detection method in computer vision -- **Haar Cascades**